Demographics of Jordan

 Jordan has a population of more than 11.1 million inhabitants as of 2023.
 Jordanians (أردنيون) are the citizens of Jordan.
-Around 94% of Jordanians are Arabs, while the remaining 6% belong to other ethnic minorities, including Circassians, Chechens, Armenians, Kurds and Druze.
-Around 2.9 million inhabitants are non-citizens, a figure including refugees, legal and illegal immigrants.
-Jordan's annual population growth rate stands at 3.05% as of 2023, with an average of 2.8 births per woman.
+Approximately 98% of Jordanians are Arabs, many of whom are of Palestinian origin.
+The remaining 2% belong to ethnic minorities, including Circassians, Chechens, Assyrians, Armenians and Kurds.
+In early 2016 about 30% of the population were non-citizens, a figure including refugees, and legal and illegal immigrants.
+Jordan's annual population growth rate stands at 3.05% as of 2023, with an average birth rate of 2.8.
 There were 1,977,534 households in Jordan in 2015, with an average of 4.8 persons per household.

 The official language is Arabic, while English is the second most widely spoken language by Jordanians.
 It is also widely used in commerce and government.
 In 2016, about 84% of Jordan's population live in urban towns and cities.
 Many Jordanians and people of Jordanian descent live across the world, mainly in the Gulf Cooperation Council Countries, United States, Canada and Turkey.

 In 2016, Jordan was named as the largest refugee hosting country per capita in the world, followed by Turkey, Pakistan and Lebanon.
-The kingdom of Jordan hosts refugees mainly from the West Bank, Syria, Iraq and many other countries.
+Jordan hosts refugees mainly from Palestine, Syria, and Iraq, as well as smaller communities from other nations.
 There are also hundreds of thousands of workers from Egypt, Indonesia and South Asia, who work as domestic and construction workers.

-Public attitudes

-One World Values Survey reported 51.4% of Jordanians responded that they would prefer not to have neighbors of a different race.

 Definition

-The territory of Jordan can be defined by the history of its creation after the end of World War I, the League of Nations and redrawing of the borders of the Eastern Mediterranean littoral.
+The territory of Jordan can be defined by the history of its creation following events after the end of World War I, the League of Nations and redrawing of the borders of the Eastern Mediterranean littoral.
 The ensuing decisions, most notably the Sykes–Picot Agreement, which created the Mandatory Palestine.
 In September 1922, Transjordan was formally identified as a subdivision of the Mandate Palestine after the League of Nations approved the British Transjordan memorandum which stated that the Mandate east of the Jordan River would be excluded from all the provisions dealing with Jewish settlement west of the Jordan River.